 Dealing with Tricky Tree Issues

 Disputes can arise between owners and their association regarding who is responsible for maintenance or removal when once healthy trees in the community begin to show signs of death or disease, especially when the trees are located near homes or other structures.
-Whether the association or owner is responsible (and could be held liable for damages which result if the tree, or a part thereof, falls and causes injury or damage) will often depend on whose property the tree is located on and what the association’s governing documents provide.
+Whether the association or owner is responsible (and could be held liable for damages which result if the tree, or a part thereof, encroaches on neighboring property or falls and causes injury or damage) will often depend on whose property the tree is located on, whether modifications or alterations have been made to the property, and what the association’s governing documents provide.

 In 2007, the Supreme Court of Virginia issued an opinion in Fancher v.
 Fagella, now considered a landmark case that changed the rule of law concerning encroaching vegetation that had previously been in place for over sixty years.
 The Fancher case concerned the roots and overhanging branches of a sweet gum tree that were allegedly causing structural damage to an adjacent townhome.
-In Fancher, the Court upheld the long-established right of an adjoining landowner to exercise self-help to protect his property from encroachments and adopted a new standard for determining when it may be reasonable to impose an actual duty on a landowner to protect his neighbor’s lot from damage caused by intruding roots and branches.
-The Court indicated that while it may be unreasonable to impose a duty “upon the owner of historically forested or agricultural land” that an actual duty may exist on the owners of adjoining residential lots to protect neighboring property from damage caused by encroaching vegetation.
-Building off this principal, a landowner may also have the right, depending on the extent of damage caused by encroaching vegetation, to seek money damages or pursue an injunction against the owner of the neighboring property to compel that owner to correct the “nuisance” vegetation.
+In Fancher, the Court upheld the long-established right of an adjoining landowner to exercise self-help to protect his property from encroachments and adopted a new standard for determining when it may be reasonable to impose an actual duty on a landowner to protect his neighbor’s lot from damage caused by the “nuisance” of intruding roots and branches.
+The Court indicated that while it may be unreasonable to impose a duty “upon the owner of historically forested or agricultural land” that an actual duty may exist on the owners of adjoining residential lots to protect neighboring property from damage caused by such encroaching vegetation.
+Building off this principle, a landowner may also have the right, depending on the extent of damage caused by encroaching vegetation, to seek money damages or pursue an injunction against the owner of the neighboring property to compel that owner to correct the “nuisance” vegetation.
+Recently, however, in its opinion in McDiarmid Assocs. v.
+Yevdokimov, the Supreme Court of Virginia clarified an important limit on this principle applicable to injuries caused by a tree falling on neighboring property.

 Dealing with Trees on an Owner’s Property